 Before the Flood

-1. Spring 1963.
-Island between Gebel Adda and Ballana before the flood.
+1. Island between Gebel Adda and Ballana.
+The water level slowing raising.

 3. Telephone connection between Aswan and Wadi Halfa out of order.